20 Reasons for Your Itchy Scalp (Besides Head Lice)

 A fungal infection (not the same one that causes dandruff) can cause an itchy scalp as well, says Dr. Haley, although this is more common in children.
+It’s also called ringworm, or tinea capitis.
 A fungal infection can be caused by moisture remaining on the scalp for extended periods, says Dr. Kronberg.
 If you have one, you’ll know soon enough because it won’t respond to anything except oral antifungals, which only your doctor can prescribe.

 A too-tight ponytail